TentativeConvert/Calculations-with-Eschenburg-spaces/archived_code/README.md

 Version 3, i.e. the current version in the main folder, differs from Version 2 mainly in the use of different containers:  the list of spaces is now realized as deque of deques, and deques are converted to vectors only before sorting & looking for pairs.
 This change was institigated by problems with memory management and followed a series of trials/expriments sketched in the "timings" section below.

-The crucial difference between std::vector and std::deque (for the purposes of this program) seem to be that vectors require a single contiguous block of memory, and thus may need to be moved around when they grow.
+The crucial difference between std::vector and std::deque (for the purposes of this program) seems to be that vectors require a single contiguous block of memory, and thus may need to be moved around when they grow.
 On the other hand, it seems that std::sort can operate much faster on a vector than it can operate on a deque (as the below timings show, despite conflicting reports on the web).

 ## Timings